 To adjust the Class 1A NICs calculation for the part year:

 - calculate the Class 1A NICs using the rules described in Parts 1 to 3 of this guide

 - treat the benefit as being unavailable in the days when the UK National Insurance liability ended

-Class 1A NICs are calculated on a pro rata basis, using the number of unavailable days.
+Class 1A NICs are calculated on a pro rata basis.
 You should use the adjustment facility provided on form P11D(b) if you need to adjust the amount of Class 1A NICs due.

 28. Company cars or vans and fuel benefit